philiplinden/ahab/docs/src/introduction.md

 # Introduction

-I want to build a small, low-cost, (low-power?) high altitude balloon that "punches above its weight class" in terms of functionality and is grown from the ground up in a Rust ecosystem.
+I want to build a small, low-cost, (low-power?) autonomous vehicle that "punches above its weight class" in terms of functionality and is grown from the ground up in a Rust ecosystem.
 The ingredients for this kind of project have been around for a while, and I the last time I tried to do this I got stuck in a few places I'm ready to get past this time.

 The previous project suffered from a lack of discipline, way too much complexity, and honest-to-god fear of tools and libraries in Rust.